Synobsys/synobsys.github.io/delivery-methodology/roles-and-responsibilities.md

 ## Management Team

-Composed by customer and deliveryteam members
+Composed by customer and delivery team members

 * Provides direction
 * Removes obstacles
-* Makes sure the objectives areaccomplished
+* Makes sure the objectives are accomplished

 ### Business Sponsor

 * Provides business direction and guidance
 * Decision-making authority
 * Involved in feature negotiation
-* Available on demos and steeringmeetings
+* Available on demos and steering meetings

 ### Program or Project Manager